Hanumanth004/NN_XOR_implementation/README.md

 # NOTE

-## Implementation and testing is done with the python version Python 2.7.10
+## Implementation is done using python version Python 2.7.10
-## Make sure the dependencies, you might get package errors in case some of the required packages are not installed
+## Make sure the dependencies, you might get errors in case some of the required packages are not installed